GGN-2015/MachineLearningAndPython2023/Question6/README.md

 There is a function called `fMainPlotFunction`, which takes a filename as input and produces a plot with four subplots.
 The subplots show the performance of the models mentioned above on the top 1, top 10, top 100, and end 100 features.

 To use this function, you need to have a data matrix file in a specified format.
 The function `fLoadDataMatrix` is used to load the data matrix from the file.
 The function `fGetTopFeatures` is used to get the indices of the top features based on a T-test.
 In our program, we use `ALL3.txt` as our input.
 In the program, we use $30\%$ of the data as the training set and $70\%$ of the data as the test set.
-We repeat the experiments three times for each model and calculate the average performance metrics to finally plot a histogram.
+We repeat the experiments ten times for each model and calculate the average performance metrics to finally plot a histogram.

 To call the `fMainPlotFunction` function, you can use the following code: